-Last Updated on 10 months by tina
+Last Updated on December 1, 2019 by Tina

 A year ago, I had my first tattoo.
 The urge to get inked started three years ago after I watched Arci Muñoz’s movie Always Be My Maybe.
 In the movie, Arci had a really nice vine tattoo at her back.
 I wanted to have the same.
 It doesn’t really have any deep meaning for me.
 I just thought that it looked sexy.
 And so I started asking people I know if they know a tattoo artist.
 I was about 80% sure I wanted it and even included getting inked on my 40 Before 40 bucket list.

 But it took me a very long time to decide if I will go for it.
 I wanted it so much but I’m scared.
 I knew that it’s going to be painful and I was afraid that I might not be able to handle the pain.
 So I procrastinated until I forgot about it.

 Earlier last year, however, a friend whom I haven’t talked to in a long time suddenly got in touch again.
 We would chat almost every day and during one of our chats, he mentioned he was going to have another tattoo.
 That’s when I told him I wanted one too.
 He encouraged me to do it and told me not to be like his mom who wanted to have a tattoo when she was younger but until now hasn’t done it because she’s afraid of the pain.
 He told me it’s not that painful and it could actually get addicting.
 It wasn’t really that hard for him to convince me to do it.

 My friend Violet told me her brother has a friend who does his tattoos.
 I sent the design to her and asked if she could ask the tattoo artist how much it would cost.
 The artist’s estimate was Php 4,000.00 (around US$800).
 I also checked with other tattooists but his rate was the cheapest and he was recommended by my friend’s brother so I decided to go for him.